MindzKonnectedAI/SkillSync/ruleData/outputRuleData.md

 - Participate in component and data architecture design, performance monitoring, product evaluation, and buy vs. build recommendations.

 - **Documentation and Metrics:**
-- Provide input for product user manuals and development metrics (e.g., development cycle time).
+- Provide input for the development of product user manuals.
+- Supply code statistics and development metrics (e.g., development cycle time).
 - Assist in implementing and maintaining a standardized development methodology.

 - **Research and Innovation:**